nikokomninos/NibbleNow/README.md

 ###### Option 1: Run the prebuilt JAR

-1. Download the release from the Releases tab
+1. Download the latest release from the Releases tab
 2. `cd` to the where the JAR is downloaded, and run the JAR with `java -cp nibblenow-1.0-SNAPSHOT.jar com.nibblenow.app.App`

 ###### Option 2: Build the JAR with Maven